iurilandolt/philosophers/README.md

 This project serves as an introduction to multithreaded programing, concurrency, shared memory space, data-races, deadlocks and other related concepts.

-• One or more philosophers sit at a round table.

 • The philosophers alternatively eat, think, or sleep.